Recovery procedures explained

 Can I pay the arrears by agreeing a payment plan?

 We will consider an offer from you to repay your arrears.
 Any arrangement will include the Summons costs.
-A liability order will also be sought as security against you defaulting on the payments.
+A liability order will also be sought as security against you, if you default on the payments.
 If you agree to a payment plan you must make the payments on time, otherwise further recovery action will take place.
 We will request that you complete an income and expenditure form before any offer is accepted.

 What powers does the Council have to enforce the liability order?